idaholab/STIG/db_setup/STIG_QUERY_CHEATSHEET.md

 ## Queries to use with STIG
 <!-- These queries only work if there is a database with the information saved inside -->
+Depending on when your database was built, queries that include a dash '-' might work or might not.
+ie: attack-pattern vs attackpattern.

 ### Selecting Malware by Name
 `select from malware where name.toLowerCase() like '%blackcoffee%'`